conan-io/conan-io.github.io/_posts/2024-03-20-Introducing-new-conan-visual-studio-extension.markdown

 ---

-We're excited to announce the release of the new Conan Extension for Visual Studio, now fully compatible with Conan 2.X versions.
+We're excited to announce the release of the new Conan Extension for Visual Studio, now fully compatible with Conan 2.
 This extension is designed to simplify the workflow for developers using Visual Studio (2022 and later) and Conan for their C++ projects.
-This post will guide you through the extension's use with a practical example: downloading an image from the internet, loading it, and displaying it as ASCII art in the console.
-For that, we will use these libraries, available in [Conan Center](https://conan.io/center):
+This post will guide you through using the extension with a practical example: downloading an image from the internet, loading it, and displaying it as ASCII art in the console.
+For this purpose, we will use the following libraries, available in [Conan Center](https://conan.io/center):

-- [libcurl](https://conan.io/center/recipes/libcurl): to download the images from the Internet.
+- [libcurl](https://conan.io/center/recipes/libcurl) for downloading images from the Internet.
-- [stb](https://conan.io/center/recipes/stb): to load the downloaded images.
+- [stb](https://conan.io/center/recipes/stb) for loading the downloaded images.
-- [fmt](https://conan.io/center/recipes/fmt): to print the colored ASCII art output to the console.
+- [fmt](https://conan.io/center/recipes/fmt) for printing the colored ASCII art output to the console.

 <p class="centered">